Showing posts with label Swami Muktananda sex scandal. Show all posts

 Let's look at some other characteristics of these conversations.

-The conversation can easily be shut down as gossip because it involves private behavior.
-What happens in secret, in the bedroom for example, automatically becomes hearsay.
-When some secretly recorded tapes were circulated of Cardinal Theodore McCarrick, "Uncle Teddy,” seducing seminarians at his private beach house, I posted them to a group of mostly heterosexual former Jesuits.
+The conversation can quickly be shut down as gossip because it involves private behavior.
+For example, what happens in secret, in the bedroom, automatically becomes hearsay.
+When some secretly recorded tapes were circulated of Cardinal Theodore McCarrick, "Uncle Teddy,” seducing seminarians at his private beach house, I posted them to a group of primarily heterosexual former Jesuits.
 The response was “just crickets.”
-Actually they were so explicit and damning that most of the group just didn’t believe that they could possibly be true.
-After a two year Vatican investigation, McCarrick was defrocked.
-The crickets were speaking loudly but for my listeners, they spoke a coded language.
+Actually, they were so explicit and damning that most of the group just didn’t believe that they could be true.
+After a two-year Vatican investigation, McCarrick was defrocked.
+The crickets were speaking loudly, but for my listeners, they spoke a coded language.

-Another indicator that the private nature of most the behaviors prejudice the conversation is the evidence of widespread victim blaming.
-When a few victims of molestation by priests began to come forward, one of the hardest obstacles to highlighting the severity of the problem was the reluctance of other victims to speak openly given that the abuse was sexual, and for the most part, homosexual.
+Another indicator that the private nature of most behaviors prejudices the conversation is the evidence of widespread victim blaming.
+When a few victims of molestation by priests began to come forward, one of the most complex obstacles to highlighting the severity of the problem was the reluctance of other victims to speak openly, given that the abuse was sexual and, for the most part, homosexual.

-Naranjo also had, in my view, an outsized evaluation of the role of trickster in a spiritual teacher--the devious nature of our egos can only highlighted when we were tricked, or forced, into seeing our personality types, our behaviors, attitudes and mindsets, and their consequences by unorthodox methods.
-In my view this led him to place undue confidence in psychics, e.g. Bob Hoffman, Ann Armstrong or Helen Palmer, and 4th way teachers such as E.J.
-Gold and Henry Korman who were, the only word that comes to mind, bullies.
+Naranjo also had, in my view, an outsized evaluation of the role of trickster in a spiritual teacher--the devious nature of our egos can only highlighted when we are tricked, or forced, into seeing our personality types, our behaviors, attitudes, and mindsets, and their consequences by unorthodox methods.
+This led him to place undue confidence in psychics, e.g., Bob Hoffman, Ann Armstrong, or Helen Palmer, and 4th way teachers such as E.J.
+Gold and Henry Korman, who were bullies.
 This prejudice also tended to blur or excuse any sexual misconduct on the part of the male psychics or teachers.

-People also tend to compartmentalize, and separate the offense from other qualities, events, teachings, which they value.
+People also tend to compartmentalize and separate the offense from other qualities, events, and teachings that they value.
 This includes both those who are not directly affected by the abuse as well as the victims.
 A Zen priest told me that he felt Katagiri Roshi “got a bad rap” because Katagiri had been an important influence during a particularly difficult period of the priest’s training.
-Katagiri, a married man and Zen teacher, did have sex with his students, but in the subjective evaluation of my friend, the Roshi had other qualities that outweighed sexual misconduct.
-In my own case, I refused to acknowledge the damage that Hoffman caused because he was part of a much larger radical change in my personal life.
+Katagiri, a married man, and Zen teacher, had sex with students, but in the subjective evaluation of my friend, the Roshi had other qualities that outweighed sexual misconduct.
+In my own case, I refused to acknowledge the damage that Hoffman caused because he was part of a radical change in my life.

 False equivalences ignore and/or exaggerate both similarities and differences.
 The distortion is particularly confusing and pernicious when it suggests that there is a moral equivalence between two or more things that are being equated--in the Katagiri case individual sexual misconduct and teaching meditation, or in the case of Hoffman Process, the pervasive influence of parental conditioning and my personal transference to Hoffman who was my therapist and counselor.

-In summary these conversations about seuxal abuse are not gossip.
+In summary, these conversations about sexual abuse are not gossip.
 They are not casual or unconstrained nor are they easily categorized.
 However, no matter the particular case, Catholic, New Age, or Buddhist, they all seem to contain several of these characteristics:

 • They take place in rich, privileged parts of the world, but they are also privileged because the main actors are men.

-• They have developed their own cachet with its own particular rules.
+• They have developed their own cachet with their own particular rules.

 • They erode public support for institutions; they undermine the authority of teachers.

-• The conversations themselves are privileged because the status of the speaker is used to support a position or the perpetrator.
+• The conversations themselves are privileged because the speaker's status is used to support a position or the perpetrator.

 • There are many divergent views of what is acceptable sexual behavior.
-People apply a different set of moral indicators when dealing with members of the clergy, gurus, spiritual teachers.
+People apply different moral indicators when dealing with clergy members, gurus, and spiritual teachers.

 • People tend to compartmentalize.
-Their arguments contain many false equivalences that ignore and/or exaggerate both similarities and differences in discussing actual cases.
+Their arguments contain many false equivalences that ignore and/or exaggerate similarities and differences when discussing cases.

 Agatha Christie, through her gossip detective Miss Marple, makes a strong case for collecting useful information by paying attention to the whispers and tell-tale signs of bad behavior.
-Marple entered the until then exclusively male realm of English detective fiction as a female outsider whose methodology veered from the careful Aristotelian observation of, for example, Sherlock Holmes.
-In fact, I might argue along with Christie that what is commonly called rumor or innuendo is sometimes the only reliable source for gathering key information about bad behavior and holding people to account.
-Some would even argue that the blanket prohibition against gossip and gossiping was created by dominant male actors to protect themselves.
+Marple entered the exclusively male realm of English detective fiction as a female outsider whose methodology veered from the careful Aristotelian observation of, for example, Sherlock Holmes.
+I might argue along with Christie that what is commonly called rumor or innuendo is sometimes the only reliable source for gathering key information about bad behavior and holding people to account.
+Some would even argue that dominant male actors created the blanket prohibition against gossip and gossiping to protect themselves.

-In the next part of my exploration I’m going to ask the questions: What next?
-Is there a way out of this?
-Can we perhaps step out of a black and white set of responses and look at the situation in a different way?
-I actually think that we already have.
+In the next part of my exploration, I will ask: What next?
+Is there a way to step out of a black-and-white set of responses and look at the situation differently?
+Maybe we already have.
 We’ve been forced to--a fact not yet recognized, accepted, or fully understood.

 Thursday, August 22, 2019